 Recipe Ingredients

-- Extra virgin olive oil (divided use)
+- Oil: Extra virgin olive oil for best flavor or avocado oil.

-Please see the recipe card for measurements.
+Please see the recipe card for measurements, salt and black pepper.

 Substitutions and Variations